mj-e-boc/mj-e-boc.github.io/README.md

 # 📖 [Amapiano_Festival] <a name="about-project"></a>

-[Ronald Portfolio is a showcase of skills and my knowledge of tech languages]
+[Amapiano festival is an Afro music festival with a theme of amapiano music originally from South Africa]

 **[Amapiano_Festival]** is a promotional website for an Amapiano music festival.